Today’s nutrition blog focuses on the approaching Thanksgiving holiday.

 - Create a small deck of “coping skills cards,” e.g. one that has a positive affirmation, another with your favorite yoga pose, mindful movement, or breathing technique, another with your meal plan or plan for eating, and another with a list of skills for grounding to provide a quick remind of what is helpful.

 - Check out The Emily Program’s Facebook, Twitter, and Instagram pages for positive affirmations and advice.

 4. Plan and Prepare.

 - Ask yourself: What do I need to feel successful?

 - Eat for your recovery prior to the meal.
 Restricting your intake prior to the meal is not recommended.
 It will likely increase your chances of feeling irritable, anxious, indecisive, overwhelmed, or prone to overeating.

 - Think about the food.
 Similar foods are served at most Thanksgiving meals.
 Put some thought into that.
 Decide what you enjoy, what your challenges are and how you fit those choices into your meal plan or plan for eating.
-If you're working with a registered dietician, they can be a great resource!
+If you’re working with a registered dietitian, they can be a great resource!

 - Have an after-meal plan.
 Consider making a plan for after the festivities.
 What support will you need after the meal to ride out any urges, anxieties, or intense emotions?